-- Data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in ABS, Schools, Australia.
+Schools data is drawn from the National Schools Statistics Collection (NSSC) collected in August each year and published in Schools by the Australian Bureau of Statistics (ABS).
+The number of schools in Australia, by school type, school sector and state/territory is reported.